LiviaPimentel/ImRecPytorch/README.md

-# ImRecPytorch
+# Image Recognition Pytorch
-Projets related to image recognition using Pytorch
+Projets related to Image Recognition using Pytorch